manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 ```
 the compiler translates the expression as the method call `kg.postfixBind(10)` resulting in type `Mass`.

-Note `postfixBind()` and `prefixBind()` do not belong to a class or interface you implement.
-Instead you implement
+Note, `postfixBind()` and `prefixBind()` do not belong to a class or interface you implement.
+Instead, you implement
 them *structurally* simply by defining a method with the same name, parameter, and non-void return type.
 This is
-necessary because a type may implement multiple versions of the same method.
-This level of flexibility is otherwise not
+necessary because a type may implement multiple versions of the same method, which is otherwise not possible with Java's
-supported with Java's name-based type system.
+nominal type system.

 ## Operator Precedence